5 Ways To Make The Most Of Your RRSP

 - 18% of your earned income for the previous tax year or;

 - The maximum contribution amount set by the CRA for the current tax year ($26,500 for 2019).

 What happens to that unused contribution room?
 Is it lost to the void forever?

 No, you can carry forward unused contribution room indefinitely so if you’ve not been able to max out your RRSPs in the past and you suddenly get a significant pay increase, inherit some money or win the jackpot, you are not limited by this year’s contribution limits.

 You can find out how much contribution room you have by reviewing your last year’s Notice of Assessment or by contacting Canada Revenue.

 You also don’t have to deduct your RRSP contributions in the same year that they were made.
 Waiting to claim them in a future year may be beneficial if you are in a lower bracket currently but think that you will end up in a higher one.

 Talk to a financial advisor

-There are so many ways that you can take advantage of your RRSP.
+There are so many ways that you can take advantage of your RRSP (like understanding the differences between a TFSA and an RRSP).
 When you scratch the surface, you find that there is so much more to them.
 They are an incredibly flexible tool that can help you save for long term goals, while helping you with some shorter term ones along the way.

 Nothing beats personalized advice.